mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 # [AC State Estimation](@id ACStateEstimationManual)
 To perform nonlinear or AC state estimation, the initial requirement is to have the `PowerSystem` type configured with the AC model, along with the `Measurement` type storing measurement data.
 Next, we can develop either the weighted least-squares (WLS) model, utilizing the Gauss-Newton method, or the least absolute value (LAV) model.
-These models are encapsulated within the `ACStateEstimation` type:
+These models are encapsulated within the `AcStateEstimation` type:
 * [`gaussNewton`](@ref gaussNewton),
 * [`acLavStateEstimation`](@ref acLavStateEstimation).